Israeli defense minister resigns over Gaza cease-fire deal

-JERUSALEM (AP) — Israeli Defense Minister Avigdor Lieberman abruptly resigned his post Wednesday in protest over a cease-fire reached with Gaza militants, in a move that rocked the Israeli political scene and seemed likely to bring about early elections.
+JERUSALEM (AP) — Israel's defense minister abruptly resigned Wednesday in protest over a cease-fire reached with Gaza militants, in a move that rocked the Israeli political scene and seemed likely to bring about early elections.

-Lieberman termed the cease-fire ending two days of intense fighting "surrender to terrorism," and said he could no longer serve a government that endorsed it.
+Avigdor Lieberman said the cease-fire amounted to "surrender to terrorism" after two days of heavy fighting, and that he could no longer serve a government that endorsed it.
 Lieberman had demanded a far stronger Israeli response to the most intense round of rocket fire against Israel since a 50-day war in 2014, but appeared to have been overruled by Prime Minister Benjamin Netanyahu.

 His resignation delivers a major blow to Netanyahu's coalition government and sparked immediate calls for early elections.
 Lieberman said he hoped that in the coming days a date would be set for a new vote.
 The opposition parties joined his call.

-The government could technically survive without Lieberman's Yisrael Beiteinu faction.
-But with elections currently set for November 2019, it's unlikely to last that long in lame-duck form.
+The party of another Netanyahu rival, Naftali Bennett, has already announced that if he is not appointed defense minister it will also quit the coalition — a move that would trigger early elections.

+Given Bennett's sometimes rocky relationship with Netanyahu, it is far from certain he will be given the powerful defense post.
+Yair Lapid, head of the opposition Yesh Atid Party, said "the countdown has begun" to the end of Netanyahu's term in office.

-Lieberman's resignation will take effect in 48 hours and Netanyahu will take over on an interim basis.
+Lieberman's resignation will take effect in 48 hours and Netanyahu will take over the defense portfolio on an interim basis.
+Netanyahu currently also serves as Israel's foreign minister.

+Netanyahu had come under heavy criticism for agreeing to the cease-fire, especially from his own political base and in rocket-battered towns in southern Israel that are typically strongholds of his ruling Likud Party.

-Residents of southern Israel had greeted news of the cease-fire with anger as dozens of protesters in the rocket-battered town of Sderot chanted "Disgrace!" at what they saw as the government's capitulation to violence and its inability to provide them with safety.
+Angry residents took to the street Tuesday chanting "Disgrace!" at what they saw as the government's capitulation to violence and its inability to provide long-term security.
+Many have openly vowed to never vote Likud again.

 Recent months have seen sporadic rocket attacks as well as militant infiltration attempts and a wave of incendiary kites that have destroyed Israeli crops.

 Netanyahu presented the decision to step back from a full-blown conflict as a unified one made by his Security Cabinet and based on the military's recommendations.
-But Lieberman and Education Minister Naftali Bennett, another hard-line member of the Security Cabinet, later expressed reservations, saying they favored a stronger response.
+But Lieberman and Bennett later expressed reservations, saying they favored a stronger response.

-Netanyahu defended his actions at a memorial ceremony for Israel' first prime minister, David Ben-Gurion.
+Netanyahu defended his actions at a memorial ceremony in the Negev desert for Israel's first prime minister, David Ben-Gurion.

 "I see the big picture of Israeli security that I cannot share with the public," he said.
 "Our enemies begged for a cease-fire and they know well why.
 I cannot detail our plans for the future.
 We will dictate the time and circumstances that are right for Israel and are right for the security of our people."